Festive Food Advice for Ribble Valley ResidentsPublished Thursday, 03 December 2015

 Nearly a third of Britons eat Christmas dinner with more than seven guests and 45 per cent spend over five hours preparing and cooking the festive meal.

 But the festive period also provides challenges when it comes to avoiding food poisoning.

 Cooking for more people means handling different defrosting and cooking times for food, ensuring large amounts of food are stored safely and leftovers safe to eat.

-“In the long list of things to consider over Christmas, it is important that food safety isn’t overlooked, so make sure you follow some straightforward steps to ensure the festive season isn’t remembered for the wrong reasons.”
+“In that long list of things to consider, it is important that food safety isn’t overlooked, so make sure you follow some straightforward steps to ensure Christmas isn’t remembered for all the wrong reasons.”

 In association with the Food Standards Agency, Ribble Valley Borough Council has produced the following festive food tips to ensure everyone has a happy and healthy Christmas:

 - Start thinking about the meals you would like to eat over Christmas, what you will need to buy and when, and write a shopping list